 Once under way, the pace of the expansion is likely to be subdued for a time.
 There is historical precedent for this, since the recovery of the early 1990s was initially quite modest, as was the recovery earlier this decade.
 More importantly, in view of the state of the credit markets and of the housing sector, it seems a fair bet that it will take time for momentum to build.
 But with the passage of time—as we get into the middle of 2010 and beyond—I would expect to see a resumption of healthy growth.

 What of the outlook for inflation?
 Not too many months ago, there was considerable concern about prospects for inflation, fueled in large measure by the run-up in energy and other commodity prices.
-These concerns have subsided with the dramatic fall in the price of energy, replaced, as it were, by two competing issues, namely: 1) concern for future inflation, stemming from the Federal Reserve's provision of huge amounts of liquidity in response to the financial crisis; 2) deflation, resulting presumably from the prospect of a downturn in global economic activity.
+These concerns have subsided with the dramatic fall in the price of energy, replaced, as it were, by two competing issues, namely: (1) concern for future inflation, stemming from the Federal Reserve's provision of huge amounts of liquidity in response to the financial crises; (2) deflation, resulting presumably from the prospect of a downturn in global economic activity.

 I previously noted that a sizable fiscal stimulus package is in prospect and seems likely to provide impetus to aggregate demand.
 As far as monetary policy is concerned, the Federal Reserve has already reduced short-term interest rates to historically low levels and has established a variety of programs to directly provide liquidity, in volume, to an enhanced range of institutions and markets.
 We have indicated our willingness to use these, and other nontraditional policy tools such as purchases of mortgage-backed securities, to help support credit markets and economic activity.
-This is an aggressive policy of “credit easing;” indeed, the Federal Reserve's balance sheet, which as recently as mid-September 2008 (about four months ago) stood at about $1 trillion, is now in the range of $2 trillion.
+Indeed, the Federal Reserve's balance sheet, which as recently as mid-September 2008 (about four months ago) stood at about $1 trillion, is now close to $2.2 trillion.
 The U.S. Treasury and FDIC have also stepped in to initiate or increase guarantees of financial firms' liabilities, and the Treasury has provided capital to banks as well.
 Many policymakers abroad have engaged in similarly aggressive actions.

 All of this leads to the conclusion that macroeconomic policies—both those in place and those under consideration—are directed forcefully to reestablishing conditions for sustainable economic growth.
 It may take time, but I expect these policies, together with the underlying flexibility and resilience of the economy, to succeed.